 A fixed sum of capital expended by an employer to its employees in a swap for assistance in the form of a fixed salary is known as fixed pay.
 The accrual salary listed on the salary slip with essential and additional allowances is known as fixed pay.
 Employees receive the exact amount of capital every month.

 A fixed salary involves tax deductions based on one’s salary slot, as well as an EPF strategy.
-Fixed pay is a monthly allowance permitted to employees for their assistance to the company.
+It is a monthly allowance permitted to employees for their assistance to the company.

 When computing monthly earnings, keep in the sense that it eliminates unstable compensations, the revenue of annual overtime, bonuses, commissions, or earnings complements, and extras in any form of compensation, including employee costs.
 Similarly, employer-paid contributions to a pension or provident fund, including payments made on the employee’s behalf, are not included in the fixed pay.